Skip to main content

 4. Measurements v2 API

-Measurements v2 allows you to push custom time-series metrics into LinearB (build times, error counts, performance KPIs, pipelines stats, etc.).
+Measurements v2 lets you push custom time-series metrics into LinearB, including build times, error counts, performance KPIs, and pipeline statistics.

 Common use cases

-• CI metrics (build time, test duration, success rate)
+• CI metrics such as build time, test duration, and success rate

 • Operational KPIs